top of page

 Counselor: Cierra Cannaley MS MFT

-I have recently graduated with a Masters of Science in Marriage and Family Therapy from Lee University.
+I have graduated with a Masters of Science in Marriage and Family Therapy from Lee University.
 My style of therapy is individually attuned to each client and I practice with a systemic lens that allows me to walk with clients through their struggles from many angles.
 I have training and experience utilizing many modalities but hold the belief that no one modality can be used exclusively.
 In the therapy room I gravitate towards techniques from art therapy, narrative therapy, systemic family therapy, and emotions focused therapy.
 I am certified in Trauma Focused- Cognitive Behavioral Therapy and feel comfortable working through complex trauma.

 I have worked with clients as young as 5 and as old as 50 ranging in struggles from anxiety to borderline personality disorder.
 I do not limit myself in terms of demographics as I have a deep passion simply to come alongside my clients as best I can no matter their age, phase of life, or diagnosis.
 I have experience working with couples in sex therapy, individuals working through generalized anxiety disorder and depression, children of divorce, teenagers with suicidal ideation, individuals on the autism spectrum, couples in pre-marital counseling, and individuals struggling with life transitions.